Skip to content

 • Solving common connectivity problems (no internet, can’t reach servers).

-• Fixing firewall policy misconfigurations (traffic incorrectly blocked/allowed).
+• Fixing firewall policy misconfigurations (traffic incorrectly blocked or allowed).

-• Diagnosing VPN tunnel issues (IPsec and SSL-VPN).
+• Diagnosing VPN tunnel issues (IPsec and, on legacy releases, SSL-VPN).

 • Change Control: Follow your organization’s change control procedures.
 Document what you’re changing and why.